-Minimum Credit Notional

-Number of Total Study Time
+Minimu Number Certificate Certificate of Advanced Professional Studies in Education er of S Credit Total Notional Study Time

-Weeks
+Certificate15 weiCertificate of Advanced Professional Studies15 wei

+Certificate of Advanced Professional Studies 15 we eks

-Certificate 15 weeks 60 credits 600 hours
+60 credits 600 hours

-Certificate of Advanced Professional Studies in 15 weeks 120 credits 1200 hours
+in Education eks 120 1200 hours

-Education
+credits

-Certificate in Professional Development 15 weeks 120 credits 1200 hours
+Certificate in Professional Development 15 we eks 120 1200 hours

+credits

-Certificate of Extension Studies 15 weeks 120 credits 1200 hours
+Certificate of Extension Studies 15 we eks 120 1200 hours

+credits

-Certificate in Education (Further Education) 30 weeks 120 credits 1200 hours
+Certificate in Education Learning and Skills 30 we eks 120 1200 hours

+credits 10001

-Certificate of Higher Education 30 weeks 120 credits 1200 hours
+Certificate of Higher Education 30 we eks 120 1200 hours

+Dialana alia credits 0000 h avura

-Diploma 60 weeks 200 credits 2000 hours
+Diploma 60 we eks 200 credits 2000 hours

-Diploma in Extension Studies 30 weeks 240 credits 2400 hours Diploma in Professional Studies 30 weeks 240 credits 2400 hours Diploma of Extension Studies 30 weeks 240 credits 2400 hours Diploma of Higher Education 60 weeks 240 credits 2400 hours Foundation Degree 60 weeks 240 credits 2400 hours Degree 90 weeks 300 credits 3000 hours Honours Degree 90 weeks 360 credits 3600 hours Graduate Certificate 30 weeks 60 credits 600 hours Graduate Diploma 30 weeks 120 credits 1200 hours Postgraduate Certificate in Education 36 weeks 60 credits 600 hours Postgraduate Certificate 15 weeks 60 credits 600 hours Postgraduate Diploma 30 weeks 120 credits 1200 hours Masters Degree 45 weeks 180 credits 1800 hours Integrated Masters Degree 480 credits 4800 hours
+Diploma in Extension Studies 30 we oko 240 2400 hours

+Diploma in Extension Studies 50 web eks credits 2400 110015

+Diploma in Professional Studies 30 we oke 240 2400 hours

+GNG credits 2400 110013

+Diploma of Extension Studies 30 we eks 240 2400 hours

+0110 credits 2100 110010

+Diploma of Higher Education 60 we eks 240 2400 hours

+credits

+Foundation Degree 60 we eks 240 2400 hours

+credits

+Degree 90 we eks 300 3000 hours

+credits

+Honours Degree 90 we eks 360 3600 hours

+credits

+Graduate Certificate 30 we 60 credits 600 hours

+Graduate Diploma 30 we eks 120 1200 hours

+credits

+Postgraduate Certificate in Education 36 we eks 120 1200 hours

+Professional Oradusta Ostificata is 00.00 - 1 credits 1000 h avera

+Professional Graduate Certificate in 36 we eks 120 aradita 1200 hours

+Education aka credits 1200 hours

+Postgraduate Certificate Learning and Skills 30 wee CK2 120 credits 1200 hours

+Postgraduate Certificate 15 we oks 60 credits 600 hours

+Postgraduate Diploma 30 we 120 1200 hours

+010 credits 1200 110013

+Masters Degree 45 we eks 180 1800 hours

+credits

+Integrated Masters Degree 480 4800 hours

+credits

-- B12.2R The normal maximum period for completion of an award shall be determined by the assessment regulations for that award, including the maximum permitted opportunities for assessment. - B12.3R For awards which are recognised or accredited by professional bodies, where specific maximum registration periods may be required in order to safeguard continuing currency of knowledge and its application in a professional context - B12.4R The maximum period within which a student may complete the route to a specified award including permitted reassessment may also be constrained by limitations on the life span of a module or group of modules in order to safeguard the currency of knowledge and/or by the availability of resources to deliver a module or group of modules. - B12.5R The period of study for an award may be shorter or longer than the normal expectation stated in the regulations for the award depending on whether a student enters with knowledge or skills higher or lower than those specified for the award and on the rate of progress through the award
+B12.2R The normal maximum period for completion of an award shall be determined by the assessment regulations for that award, including the maximum permitted opportunities for assessment.

+- B12.3R For awards which are recognised or accredited by professional bodies, where specific maximum registration periods may be required in order to safeguard continuing currency of knowledge and its application in a professional context - B12.4R The maximum period within which a student may complete the route to a specified award including permitted reassessment may also be constrained by limitations on the life span of a module or group of modules in order to safeguard the currency of knowledge and/or by the availability of resources to deliver a module or group of modules. - B12.5R The period of study for an award may be shorter or longer than the normal expectation stated in the regulations for the award depending on whether a student enters with knowledge or skills higher or lower than those specified for the award and on the rate of progress through the award